uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 ## How Do We Create a Custom Environment for PyTorch and TensorFlow

 The instructions below, provide a recommended step by step guide to creating and activating an environment that has PyTorch and/or TensorFlow installed and ready to use for deep learning projects.

-You can find a link to an introductory deep learning course from Software Carpentries on our page for [training resources](../../education/training_resources.md#the-carpentries).
+Please see our [Training Resources page](../../education/training_resources.md#the-carpentries) for a link to an introductory deep learning course.

 ## Installing PyTorch Using the Terminal